Lattice-to-Total Thermal Conductivity Ratio: A Phonon-Glass Electron-Crystal Descriptor for Data-Driven Thermoelectric Design: Results

 To illustrate more concretely how the tendency toward $\kappa_\mathrm{L}/\kappa \rightarrow 0.5$ reflects optimization toward the PGEC regime, we next examine the distribution of $ZT$ with respect to $\kappa_\mathrm{L}/\kappa$ before and after optimization in two representative families, CoSb$_3$ and GeTe (Figure~\ref{fig:zt_kl_k_family}).
 Details of the family classification are provided in the Supplementary Information.

-\paragraph{CoSb$_3$, a typical non-degenerate semiconductor.} Figure~\ref{fig:zt_kl_k_family}(a) shows that unfilled skutterudites, CoSb$_3$, mostly have $ZT$ below 0.5 with $\kappa_\mathrm{L}/\kappa$ in the 0.6--1.0 range.
-This is because pristine CoSb$_3$ exhibits typical non-degenerate semiconductor behavior with low intrinsic carrier concentrations ($10^{17}$–$10^{18}$~cm$^{-3}$), and therefore a small $\kappa_\mathrm{e}$~\cite{lei2019ultrafast,shi2011multiple}.
+\paragraph{CoSb$_3$, a typical non-degenerate semiconductor.} Figure~\ref{fig:zt_kl_k_family}(a) shows that unfilled skutterudites, CoSb$_3$, mostly have $ZT$ below 0.5 with $\kappa_\mathrm{L}/\kappa$ skewd towards the 0.6--1.0 range.
+This is because pristine CoSb$_3$ exhibits typical non-degenerate semiconductor behavior with low intrinsic carrier concentrations ($10^{17}$–$10^{18}$~cm$^{-3}$), resulting in a small $\kappa_\mathrm{e}$~\cite{lei2019ultrafast,shi2011multiple}.
 In addition, single-crystalline CoSb$_3$ has a relatively high intrinsic lattice thermal conductivity of $\kappa_\mathrm{L} \sim 10$~\wmk~\cite{caillat1996properties}.
-Consequently, the corresponding optimization strategy follows the usual thermoelectric playbook, reducing $\kappa_\mathrm{L}$ while maintaining or improving electrical transport, which indirectly appears as a reduction in $\kappa_\mathrm{L}/\kappa$.
+Consequently, the corresponding optimization strategy follows the classic thermoelectric playbook, reducing $\kappa_\mathrm{L}$ while maintaining or improving electrical transport,a dual approach that indirectly manifests as a stark reduction in $\kappa_\mathrm{L}/\kappa$.
 As a result, optimized CoSb$_3$ samples show reduced $\kappa$ and $\kappa_\mathrm{L}/\kappa$ values that move closer to 0.5.

 Park et al.~\cite{park2014thermoelectric} provide a representative example of the outlined strategy by filling CoSb$_3$ with Yb.
 The intrinsic CoSb$_3$ sample (sample-id 4428) is a $p$-type semiconductor with a hole concentration of $2.56 \times 10^{18}$~cm$^{-3}$.
-Adding a small amount of Yb yields Yb$_{0.2}$CoSb$_3$ (sample-id 4430), which becomes $n$-type with a much higher electron concentration of $2.45 \times 10^{20}$~cm$^{-3}$.
-At 623~K, this transformation changes $S$ from +190 to $-200$~$\mu$V\,K$^{-1}$ and $\sigma$ from 208 to 1024~S\,cm$^{-1}$, and is reflected in a jump in $\kappa_\mathrm{e}$ from 0.22 to 1.07~\wmk, confirming Yb as an efficient donor in CoSb$_3$.
+Adding a small amount of Yb yields Yb$_{0.2}$Co$_4$Sb$_{12}$ (sample-id 4430), which becomes $n$-type with a much higher electron concentration of $2.45 \times 10^{20}$~cm$^{-3}$.
+At 623~K, this transformation changes $S$ from approximately +190 to $-200$~$\mu$V\,K$^{-1}$ and $\sigma$ from 208 to 1{,}024~S\,cm$^{-1}$, and is reflected in a jump in $\kappa_\mathrm{e}$ from 0.22 to 1.07~\wmk, confirming Yb as an efficient donor in CoSb$_3$.
 At the same time, weak bonding and large mass contrast make Yb act as a rattler in the CoSb$_3$ framework, reducing $\kappa_\mathrm{L}$ from 4.60 to 2.00~\wmk{} at 623~K. Together, these changes implement the PGEC strategy, raising the $ZT$ of CoSb$_3$ from 0.1 to 0.9 at 623~K and shifting $\kappa_\mathrm{L}/\kappa$ from 0.95 to 0.65, toward the $\kappa_\mathrm{L}/\kappa \approx 0.5$ PGEC regime.

 \paragraph{GeTe, a self-doped degenerate semiconductor.}